-Figure 32 shows the breakdown of the habitat assessment score for each site in 2018.
+Figure 31 shows the breakdown of the habitat assessment score for each site in 2019.
 Sites were evaluated on five major categories per the MSHA program.
-The assessment categories include: land use, riparian zone, substrate, fish cover, and channel morphology.
+The assessment categories include land use, riparian zone, substrate, fish cover, and channel morphology.

-Figure 32.
-Habitat assessment score by habitat parameter for each biomonitoring station in 2018.
-Dashed black lines indicate limits for Good ( $\geq$ 66), Fair (45-65), and Poor ( $\leq$ 44) categories based on the total habitat assessment score (total score of 100).
+Figure 31.
+Habitat assessment score by habitat parameter for each biomonitoring station in 2019.
+Dashed black lines indicate limits for Good (\geq 66), Fair (45-65), and Poor (\leq 44) categories based on the total habitat assessment score (total score of 100).

-Most sites scored low for the Land Use category due to a combination of the proximity of agricultural and urban influences to the stream and narrow buffers widths along the stream edge.
-Riparian width and light to moderate shade contributed to lower Riparian Zone scores for sites A07 and 13-5.
+Most sites scored low for the Land Use category due to a combination of the proximity of agricultural and urban influences on the stream and narrow buffers widths along the stream edge.
+Riparian width and light to moderate shade contributed to lower Riparian Zone scores for sites A08 and 14-4.

 The Vermillion River and most of its tributaries have dominantly sandy substrate.
 Although the lack of coarse substrate is expected in low-gradient streams, the protocol awards no points for this condition.
-This, along with reduced number of substrate types identified, explains the lower Substrate scores seen in Figure 32, particularly at sites A05, A07, and 13-5.
+This, along with reduced number of substrate types identified, explains the lower Substrate scores seen in Figure 31, particularly at sites A15, 13-1, and 14-1.
 Undercut banks, overhanging vegetation, and logs or woody debris are important refuges for fish and were the most commonly seen, with deep pools occurring occasionally, and boulders and root wads rarely observed.
-The extent of these cover types was also evaluated and all sites scored either moderate or extensive for cover amount.
-Lastly, the sites which scored poorly for Channel Morphology (A05, 13-2) lacked riffles and pools and had little depth variability, exhibiting a poorly developed channel in which the pool/riffle/run pattern was absent.
-13-2 in particular, was much more channelized and lacked sinuosity, resulting in a lower score.
+The extent of these cover types was also evaluated, and all sites scored either moderate or extensive for cover amount.
+Lastly, the sites which scored poorly for Channel Morphology (A12, 13-1) lacked riffles and pools and had little depth variability, exhibiting a poorly developed channel in which the pool/riffle/run pattern was absent.